So what's next? You need to know how best to promote your online course.

 All that you are doing is sending helpful information, and sending links to helpful free videos.
-This type of educational videos should be sent out once a week, and should make for the largest percentage of your emails.
+This type of educational video should be sent out once a week and should make up the largest percentage of your emails.

-You can then monitor your emails performance, and you will notice over time that some emails do a lot better than others, in a way that is quite hard to anticipate.
+You can then monitor the performance of your emails, and you will notice over time that some emails do a lot better than others, in a way that is quite hard to anticipate.

 How to use an email marketing sequence to promote online courses

-The emails that are particularly successful can then be scheduled to be regularly sent to new subscribers of your email list, via an automated email scheduler functionality that is available in most email marketing tools.
+The particularly successful emails can then be scheduled to be regularly sent to new subscribers of your email list, via an automated email scheduler functionality that is available in most email marketing tools.